HuberSleepLab/HuberSleepLab.github.io/Matlab.md

 Most programming languages have at least some of these features.
 They are instructions for the program on what to do in specified circumstances.

 #### For loops
-Loops through all the lines between the "for" line and "end", each time assigning a different number to the variable "Indx".
+This loops through all the lines between the "for" line and "end", each time assigning a different number to the variable "Indx".

 ```m
 A = 5;